Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 - evidence of payments made to the student

 For the discretionary bursary:

-- evidence used to assess eligibility, such as a letter from DWP or evidence of household income, including any copies of online statements for Universal Credit.
+- evidence used to assess eligibility and determine household income, such as P60’s, self-employment accounts, wage slips, a letter from DWP, copies of online statements for Universal Credit.

 - a copy of the student’s individual assessment of actual financial need

 - receipts for purchases made, for example, bus pass, lunch receipts or book receipts

 ESFA will recover funds where auditors identify funding errors in any circumstances where the institution is not able to demonstrate at audit how their students meet the eligibility criteria of the bursary fund; and in any circumstances where the institution has claimed vulnerable group bursary payments for duplicate students.

 Any concerns relating to financial irregularity or impropriety are taken seriously.
 ESFA will instigate investigations where it assesses that concerns have been raised in good faith and there is sufficient evidence to warrant it.
 Further guidance and contact details are available on GOV.UK.